prasiddha007/pyWebScraping/README.md

 ## Usage

-1. Replace `#insert linkedin email address for login` with your LinkedIn email address.
+1. Enter your LinkedIn email address and password when prompted.
-2. Replace `#insert linkedin password for login!` with your LinkedIn password.
-3. Replace `https://www.linkedin.com/in/profilelink/` with the URL of the LinkedIn profile you want to scrape.
+2. Replace `https://www.linkedin.com/in/profilelink/` with the URL of the LinkedIn profile you want to scrape.

-Run the script:
+3. Run the script:

 ```bash
 python main.py